robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

        Run Process    program.py    @{args}    # Named arguments are not recognized from inside @{args}

-If keyword needs to accept and pass forward any named arguments, it must be changed to accept `free keyword arguments`_.
-See `kwargs examples`_ for a wrapper keyword version that can pass both positional and named arguments forward.
+If keyword needs to accept and pass forward any named arguments, it must be changed to accept `free named arguments`_.
+See `free named argument examples`_ for a wrapper keyword version that can pass both positional and named arguments forward.

 Escaping named arguments syntax
 '''''''''''''''''''''''''''''''